antgel/jewishfalmouth.org/content/pages/jewishfalmouth.md

 turned around and asked in the industrial estate.
 No clues.
 But I couldn't give up.
-There was a small area between the Dissenters cemetery and a new housing development on the other side, but I couldn't get in to see if that was the holy grail.
+There was a small area between the Dissenters cemetery and a new housing development on the other side, but I couldn't get in to see if that was the holy grail I'd been looking for.

 I walked back out onto Falmouth Road to try and get in another way.
 I found a blocked entrance which backed onto the same area, but